CO-CARES

 ...Because sustainable work requires sustainable people.

-The Colorado Department of Public Health and Environment proudly launched the CO-CARES initiative to support the health care workers who helped Colorado through the pandemic and continue helping every day.
+CO-CARES is the Colorado Alliance for Resilient and Equitable Systems serving the health care and public health workforce.
+The Colorado Department of Public Health and Environment proudly launched the CO-CARES initiative to support people who helped Colorado through the pandemic — and continue helping every day.

-CO-CARES is for health care workers of all kinds including: Clinical and non-clinical staff at hospitals, long-term care facilities, skilled nursing facilities, emergency medical service providers, public health, coroners, funeral home employees, emergency managers, behavioral health community providers, home health care, and more.
+CO-CARES is for health care and public health workers of all kinds, including: clinical and non-clinical staff at hospitals, long-term care facilities, skilled nursing facilities, emergency medical service providers, public health, coroners, funeral home employees, emergency managers, behavioral health community providers, home health care, and more.

 Connect with CO-CARES